trustedsec/SysmonCommunityGuide/chapters/what-is-sysmon.md

-Certainly!
-Here is a full revised draft of the "What is Sysmon" section, focusing on clarity, structure, accuracy, and consistency:

----

 # What is Sysmon

 Sysmon (System Monitor) is a free, advanced system monitoring tool developed by Mark Russinovich and Tomas Garnier, with contributions from David Magnotti, Mark Cook, Rob Mead, Giulia Biagini, Alex Mihaiuc, Kevin Sheldrake, and John Lambert.